How to Prevent and Treat Powdery Mildew

 Leaves and trimmings from plants can harbor fungal spores.
 Rake up and remove debris from around plants.

-5. Use a baking soda solution, milk solution, or sulfur spray to prevent and treat powdery mildew.
+5. Use a baking soda solution, milk solution, or potassium bicarbonate solution to prevent and treat powdery mildew.

 Choose one (or more) of the following methods.
 Continue treatment while warm, humid conditions remain to prevent further infections.

-- Treat with baking soda solution to remaining leaves every 7 days.
-Use 1 teaspoon baking soda per quart of water in a spray bottle.
+- Treat with baking soda / castile soap solution to remaining leaves every 7 days.
+Use 1 teaspoon baking soda plus 1 teaspoon liquid castile soap per quart of water in a spray bottle.
 Apply as a preventative or to stop early outbreaks.

 - Treat powdery mildew with a milk solution every 7-10 days.
 The protein in milk may create an antiseptic effect when exposed to sunlight.
 Use a 40% milk to 60% water solution.
 Spray on leaves of affected and nearby plants, lightly coating all surfaces while the sun is shining for best effect.